hashicorp/terraform-plugin-framework/docs/design/factories.md

 ```

 This also asks for a function that returns a `framework.Resource`, but gives
 the function signature a name.
-This works whether the type is defined by the
+This works whether the resource type is defined by the
 provider (the function would return an interface) or by the framework.

 ### Reflection